-Retirement benefits liability and deferred tax liabilities were unchanged from year-end.
+Retirement benefits liability was unchanged from year-end.

 Noncontrolling interest represents noncontrolling stockholders' share in the net income or loss of 2Big Philippines Inc. and subsidiaries and Philippine Hydro Electric Ventures, Inc. and a subsidiary.
 The fluctuation in this account is tied-in to the operating results and to the Group's overall ownership in these subsidiaries.